gopavasanth/Automate-Status-Updates/README.md

 ## Introduction
-This is the platform for updating your automating your daily status update through Gmail-API.
+This script posts your daily status updates daily built using Gmail-API.

 ## Features